 The deepwater port should not interfere with international navigation or other reasonable uses of the high seas, as defined by treaty, convention, or customary international law.

 The deepwater port will be constructed and operated using the best available technology to prevent or minimize adverse environmental impact, in accordance with environmental review criteria.

-- Consultation with the Secretaries of the Army, State, and Defense
+7: Consultation with the Secretaries of the Army, State and Defense

-Pursuant to 33 U.S.C. § 1508 of the Deepwater Port Act, the governor of the adjacent coastal state(s) must approve the issuance of a deepwater port license.
+Pursuant to 33 U.S.C. § 1508 of the Deepwater Port Act, the Governor of the Adjacent Coastal State or States must approve the issuance of a deepwater port license.
 Silence on this issue denotes approval.